wetmore/vectorjs/README.md

 No, Why?
 --------

 Oh, why did I try adding some weird semblance of type checking?
 Temporary insanity I suppose.
 The problem with vector operations in javascript is that while you're certainly allowed to scalar multiply a vector with a vector, the resulting NaNs aren't so fun in practice, and the problems they cause can be hard to find the root of.
 So I thought a basic type checking system might help stop those problems before they occur.
-The system won't stop you from doing whatever you please, but it will write a warning to __console.error__ and give you a bit of information about what function you messed up.
+The system won't stop you from doing whatever you please, but it will write a warning to __console.error__ and give you a bit of information about the error.

 No extra effort is required on your part.